 - 1 tsp dark soy sauce for color

 - 4 hard-boiled eggs

 - Cut pork into small cubes.
 Chop shallots and mince garlic.

-- Sautee pork until brown.
-Remove meat (leave fat in pan) and sautee the shallot and garlic on medium-high heat until lightly brown.
-Remove and sautee mushrooms (if including them).
+- Saute pork until brown.
+Remove meat (leave fat in pan) and saute the shallot and garlic on medium-high heat until lightly browned.
+Remove from pan, then saute mushrooms.

 - Add everything back into the pan, including the soy sauce, rice vinegar, dark soy sauce, water and spices (star anise, 5 spice, cinnamon, and ginger).
 Simmer for about 30-60 minutes or until tender.
 Add the eggs during the last 10-15 minutes.

 - Garnish with chopped scallion